Lower Elementary

 Lead Spanish Immersion Lower Elementary Teacher

 Lourdes was born and raised in Ecuador.
-She has her Bachelor of Arts in Teaching English as a Second Language from Cuenca University.
-As an ESL teacher, she has experience working at both elementary and high school levels, as well as in activities outside of the traditional classroom.
-Her first teaching experience was during high school when she worked as a volunteer elementary religion teacher at her church for 2 years.
-Additionally, for 5 years, she worked in one of the most important hydroelectric projects of Ecuador, Sopladora.
-Lourdes is currently pursuing her Lower Elementary Montessori Training Certification for children age 6-12.
-She is excited to continue teaching Spanish and the Hispanic culture at Alegria.
-When Lourdes is not teaching she enjoys painting, reading, and taking care of her flowers.
+She holds a Bachelor of Arts in Teaching English as a Second Language from Cuenca University.
+As an ESL teacher, she has gained experience working at both the elementary and high school levels, as well as participating in activities beyond the traditional classroom.
+Her initial teaching experience took place during high school when she volunteered as an elementary religion teacher at her church for two years.
+Additionally, she spent five years working on one of Ecuador’s significant hydroelectric projects, Sopladora.
+She has also completed the Montessori training program for lower and upper elementary.
+Presently, Lourdes leads the Spanish immersion Lower Elementary classroom and is delighted to continue teaching Spanish and promoting Hispanic culture at Alegria.
+During her leisure time, she enjoys painting, reading, and tending to her flowers.

 Denise Hudgens